googleforgames/agones/site/content/en/docs/Guides/Client SDKs/unreal.md

 - Send Ready at Startup.
 Automatically send a Ready request when the server starts.
 Disable this to manually control when the game server should be marked as ready. (default: `true`)
 {{% /feature %}}
 {{% feature publishVersion="1.8.0" %}}
-# Agones Unreal SDK

-This is a SDK inspired by the REST API to the Agones sidecars that allows engineers to talk to the sidecar from either C++ or Blueprints.

 ## Getting Started

-The Agones Unreal SDK can either be used from C++ or from Blueprints.
+This is a SDK inspired by the REST API to the Agones sidecars that allows engineers to communicate with the sidecar from either C++ or Blueprints.

 ### Getting the Code